The Story Begins

 Manufacturer's Life Insurance

-Known today as Manulife Financial, George Gooderham was the first policy holder and one of the founding officer's of the company, serving as one of it's first vice presidents, and it's second president after the death of it's first president Sir John A. McDonald, Canada's first Prime Minister.
+Known today as Manulife Financial, George Gooderham was the first policy holder and one of the founding officer's of the company, serving as one of it's first vice presidents, and it's second president after the death of it's first president Sir John A. MacDonald, Canada's first Prime Minister.

 The Gooderham Building